- What exactly is Leap into Literacy: Reading, Writing, and Creativity?

 No, Leap into Literacy does not require any homework.
 If the student would like to continue their writing at home, we are more than happy to look at it the following week for assistance and feedback but this is not a requirement.
 We are different to other tutoring centres in the way that we do not run a worksheet-based program, but rather believe that children learn best when they are engaged and motivated by their own creative thinking.
 Our classes really try to instil a lifelong love of literacy through “Reading, Writing, and Creativity!”

 - I would like my child to try the classes first.
 Do you offer a free trial class?

 We certainly do!
 We firmly believe that a student needs to enjoy these classes in order to gain the most from the sessions.
 Once they are given the opportunity to experience the creative writing courses and explore different books, we like to put the decision on them as to whether to continue or not.
 This way, they are truly active participants in their literacy learning experience.
 If the children have chosen to be there they are more likely to be engaged in the learning process, aiding retention and increasing their chances of success in English at school and beyond.

 - What areas of Sydney do you service?

-Our centre is located in Drummoyne which services many areas in the Inner West and inner-city area, including: Drummoyne, Five Dock, Russell Lea, Leichhardt, Haberfield, Abbotsford, Chiswick, Concord, Croydon, Burwood, Gladesville, Hunters Hill, Glebe, and other locations.
+Our centres are located in Drummoyne and Balmain which service many areas in the Inner West and inner-city area, including: Drummoyne, Five Dock, Russell Lea, Leichhardt, Haberfield, Abbotsford, Chiswick, Concord, Croydon, Burwood, Gladesville, Hunters Hill, Glebe, and other locations.
 We have students coming from all areas of Sydney for our Saturday classes.
-Our Birchgrove location is perfect for students in Birchgrove, Balmain, Rozelle, and inner-city areas.
+Our Balmain location is perfect for students in Birchgrove, Rozelle, and inner-city areas.
 Our Chatswood location helps to service the North Shore and North Sydney areas, such as: Chatswood, Lane Cove, Artarmon, Lindfield, Forestville, and other locations.